Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 7. Securing Your First MSA

-When you secure your first MSA with an oilfield exploration or production company, you’re essentially in business.
-MSAs are contracts that an oilfield company uses with their suppliers.
-Be sure to review your MSAs in detail to help ensure payment from your customer.
-By not complying or understanding your MSA completely, your customer could refuse to pay you.
-Be sure to understand invoicing and insurance requirements, and any conditions regarding liens or encumbrances.
+Securing your first MSA with an oilfield exploration or production company is a significant milestone.
+MSAs are contracts used by oilfield companies with their suppliers.
+It’s essential to thoroughly review the terms and conditions of your MSAs in detail to help ensure payment from your customer.
+Failure to comply or fully understand the MSA could result in non-payment.
+Pay close attention to invoicing and insurance requirements, as well as any conditions regarding liens or encumbrances.

 “Watching the drilling, seeing what they’re doing, where they’re at…”